AndreaDiotallevi/learning-journal/pair-programming-reflections.md

 ### Day 25, Thursday 5th December 2019 - Tuan

+We paired on a tough step, requiring to wrap database data into an object.
+I felt we did pretty well to solve the challenge together and understand the underlining concepts.
+It was a very relaxed pairing session.

 ### Day 26, Friday 6th December 2019 - Jonathan

+Unfortunately we didn't have too much time to pair properly and the session felt a bit short.
+Despite of that, we managed to be efficient and solve two steps of the bookmark manager challenge.

 ### Day 29, Monday 9th December 2019 - Harrison

+We started learning Javascript.
+I thought it would be easier than it actually was.
+I struggled at first to grasp the way JS handles functions, instead of the Ruby classes and methods.
+Most of the time, we worked in parallel on our computers, exchanging comments.
+We finally got to pair on fizzbuzz and it was nice and enjoyable.